haesleinhuepf/napari-accelerated-pixel-and-object-classification/README.md

 For using the accelerated pixel and object classifiers in python, check out [apoc](https://github.com/haesleinhuepf/apoc).
 Training classifiers from pairs of image and label-mask folders is explained in [this notebook](https://github.com/haesleinhuepf/apoc/blob/main/demo/train_on_folders.ipynb).
-For executing APOC classifiers in [Fiji](https://fiji.sc) using [clij2](https://clij.github.io) please read the documentation of the [corresponding Fiji plugin](https://github.com/clij/clijx-accelerated-pixel-and-object-classification).
+For executing APOC's pixel and object classifiers in [Fiji](https://fiji.sc) using [clij2](https://clij.github.io) please read the documentation of the [corresponding Fiji plugin](https://github.com/clij/clijx-accelerated-pixel-and-object-classification).
+Table classifiers and object mergers are not compatible with Fiji yet.

 ![](https://github.com/clij/clijx-accelerated-pixel-and-object-classification/raw/main/docs/screenshot.png)